 Add Location-Based Content to Your Website

 Adding location-based content can help you rank higher on both Google and Google Maps.
 You should include location keywords on your home page, service pages, and any other main pages on your website.
 You can also include these words in subheadings, image tags, and captions.
 This means that the moment someone searches for your keyword+location, you will be providing Google with an exact resource for that search query.
 The best way to achieve is this is through city/service pages.
 Take your top cities that you want to rank for and your number one keyword and create pages dedicated to this topic.
-For example if your a landscaper and you have 5 main cities you serve then you need a page for landscaper in city 1, landscaper in city 2, ect.
+For example, if you’re a landscaper and you have 5 main cities you serve then you need a page for landscaper in city 1, landscaper in city 2, ect.
 You could also repeat this same process for all services you offer multiplied by every city you service.

 Grow Backlinks to Your Site and GMB